Time elapsed: 2w1d

 Aeon is feeding something twice[ { "->feeds": { "<-user": [ user:aeon, user:aeon ] } } ]

-So that gave us the name of a user that feeds…something (not sure what).
+That gave us the name of a user that has fed something twice.

 In other words, a <-relation_name->